nexusriot/omegagrid-agent-go/DESIGN.md

 - **Single origin for the browser** — all traffic (static files + API) goes through the same nginx host:port, eliminating CORS entirely.

-The gateway binary still embeds the UI via `//go:embed` for convenience when running locally without Docker (`make build`).
+The gateway binary contains no UI assets at all — the nginx frontend is the only path that serves the UI in any deployment.

 ### Why distroless runtime images